CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 4.2 Layered and multifaceted view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO: some introductory words, sub chapter stars directly with bulletpoints, inconstent with prior sub chapters
+Ideally, CoLRev projects form highly connected networks with data flowing between individual repositories that focus metadata, content curation, broad topic reviews, and specific review papers.
+In some cases, it is useful to require data that is reconciled to a singular version of the truth, while in other cases, different philosophical and theoretical perspectives may better be represented by separate data layers.

-- Layers principle: distinction between project repos, topic repos and curated repos
+- Integration and data flows between project repositories, topic repositories, and curated metadata/data repositories should be supported.
+- Reconciliation of singular truths and the development of alternative interpretative layers should be supported.

+..
    - Efficient reuse (push/pull, search-source, sync, distribute)
-- Be aware that some types of research do not hold a singular truth but multiple interpretations
+   - Distribute: push-logic to feed records into topic repositories
    - For records: push/pull does not change the sample size (does not add records), search-source changes the sample size (explicit source/lineage)
-- Distribute: push-logic to feed records into topic repositories

 .. _curation_per_default: